"What feels good is good."

 Play: Taking pleasure in play, games, laughter, fun.
 Not everything needs to be serious or productive.

 Rest: Taking pleasure in rest, relaxation, doing nothing.
-Rest is not laziness—it's essential.
+Rest is not laziness.
+It is how the body rebuilds.

 Beauty: Taking pleasure in beauty—art, nature, design, movement.

-Healthy limits: Embracing pleasure doesn't mean indulging every impulse.
+Healthy limits: Embracing pleasure does not mean indulging every impulse.
 The Lover chooses wisely.

-Self-pleasure: The Mature Lover can give himself pleasure without shame.
-Self-pleasure—whether through touch, a luxurious bath, or a beautiful meal alone—is an act of self-love.
-When the Lover can give himself pleasure, he comes to relationships from fullness rather than neediness.
+Self-pleasure: The Mature Lover gives himself pleasure without shame.
+Self-pleasure through touch, a long bath, or a beautiful meal alone is an act of self-love.
+When the Lover gives himself pleasure, he comes to relationships from fullness rather than neediness.